 Poetry in Primary Education

-I believe poetry can be an invaluable tool in primary education.
-It allows the child to play with words, to have fun with them, to think of them much more dynamically than other forms of literature allow.
-Poetry can be something very meaningful and individual, but it can also be something very social, something a child can read aloud or share.
+Poetry can be an invaluable tool in primary education.
+It allows the child to play with words, to have fun with them, and to think of them much more dynamically than other forms of literature allow.
+Poetry can be something very meaningful and individual.
+But it can also be something very social, something a child can read aloud or share.
 There are numerous benefits to introducing a child to poetry, some of which I will list below:

 In basic Language structures…